-A population abundance index from the PWS bottom trawl survey is generated for three skate species each year of that survey.
-The survey occurs in Eastern PWS and the time series begins in 1999 for big and longnose skates and 2001 for Bering skate.
-Though a survey was conducted in 2019, estimates are presented through 2018.
+A population abundance index from the PWS bottom trawl survey is generated annually for three skate species (Figure 4).
+The survey occurs in Eastern PWS; the time series begins in 1999 for big and longnose skates and 2001 for Bering skate.
+The 2020 PWS survey was conducted in a new survey area and was not part of the historical index survey.
 Aleutian skates are also captured in the survey, but their occurrence is too low to estimate abundance.
-Bering skate catch per unit effort (CPUE) has had an increasing trend from 2007 to 2017.
-CPUE was slightly down in 2018 but approximately at the long-term survey average.
-Big skate CPUE in 2018 was similar to the previous two surveys being at time-series highs.
-Longnose skate CPUE fell to a survey low in 2017 but came up slightly in 2018 but remained below the long-term average (Contact Wyatt Rhea-Fournier).
+Bering skate CPUE has increased from 2007 to 2019 and is presently above the long-term survey average.
+Big skate CPUE has generally increased since 2001 and has been above the long-term average since 2014.
+Longnose skate CPUE fell to a survey low in 2017 but was near a survey high in 2019 (Contact Wyatt Rhea-Fournier).

-Figure 4.
-PWS trawl survey CPUE estimates for skates with 90% confidence intervals.
+Figure 4.-PWS trawl survey CPUE estimates for skates with 90% confidence intervals.
 Dotted line represents the long-term survey average.